nikl881/california-roadtrip/README.md

 *	"I want to see directly what kind of website I’m looking at";
 *	"I want to see what the main goal of the website is (defined by differtend indicators)";
-*	"I want to easely use the mechanics of the website and see what the result is of clicking trough the highlighted content or event handling buttons, content, etc.";
+*	"I want to easely use the mechanics of the website and see what the result is of clicking trough the highlighted content or event handling buttons, etc.";
 *	"I want the possibility to easely return to a previous state of the website (workflow of the website)";
 *	"I want to see marks, highlighted buttons or other indicators that can show the results of single or multiple actions that i undertake".